dentarg/auth0-blog/_posts/2017-02-09-migrating-a-php5-app-to-7-part-three.markdown

 Building this app will require us to set up a database to store the users, write our registration and login code and manage the users session.
 Now, we won't employ the use of any framework because we don't want any form of overhead.
 Ordinarily, building this app would take a lot of time and setup but there is a service we can use to eliminate the hassle.
 Oh, yeah, Auth0 to the rescue!

+> Auth0 provides the simplest and easiest to use [User interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.

 ### Create and Configure Auth0 Client

 First thing we'll need to do is <a href="javascript:signup()">sign up for a free Auth0 account</a> and configure a new client.

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 Now head over to [clients tab](https://manage.auth0.com/#/clients) and create a new one choosing 'Regular web Application' as the client type.
 Let's name it as something like 'Basic PHP WebApp'.